spokestack/spokestack.io/content/docs/Android/getting-started.md

 One caveat before we start, though: _This is not a collection of best practices_.
 We're going to be trading thoughtful organization for convenience here, so when we say something like "put this in your main activity", just know that you might not want to leave it there long-term.
 OK, now that that's out of the way, let's jump in.

 To follow along with these snippets in the context of a full project, download our [Android skeleton](https://github.com/spokestack/android-skeleton) app.
-It's not much to look at on a phone screen, but it might be easier than copying and pasting code snippets from this guide as we list them.
+Its UI doesn't offer much to look at, but it might be easier than copying and pasting code snippets from this guide as we list them.

 ## Installation